conradwt/zero-to-graphql-using-elixir/README.md

-# Zero to GraphQL Using Phoenix
+# Zero to GraphQL Using Elixir

-The purpose of this example is to provide details as to how one would go about using GraphQL with the Phoenix Web Framework.
+The purpose of this example is to provide details as to how one would go about using GraphQL with the Elixir Language.
 Thus, I have created two major sections which should be self explanatory: Quick Installation and Tutorial Installation.

 ## Getting Started